 The current work used the criminal legal system as an example domain in which to investigate children's and adults' views about punishment.
 Some scholars working in the legal tradition conceptualize punishment as "expressive," i.e., as both an action and a mechanism for social messaging (e.g., Duff, 2011; Feinberg, 1965; Kahan, 1996; Markel, 2011; Murphy & Hampton, 1988).
 For instance, scholars have argued that punishment expresses information about community norms (Duff, 2011; Markel, 2011) or social hierarchies (i.e., the social standing of victims relative to transgressors, Murphy & Hampton, 1988).
 Importantly, scholars writing on the expressive function of punishment typically conceptualize punishment as severe.
 For instance, punishment has been equated with "hard treatment" (Feinberg, 1965, p.
 397) and depicted as requiring "pain or other consequences normally considered unpleasant" (Hart, 1959, p.
 4).
-Given that severe punishment is typically confined to formal systems such as incarceration, scholarship discussing the expressive function of punishment is often couched within the criminal legal system context.
+Given that severe punishment is typically confined to formal systems such as incarceration, scholarship discussing the expressive function of punishment is often couched within the criminal legal system contested how lavpeople interpret punishment's messages.

-Although this past work has argued that punishment carries communicative weight, few programs of research within psychology have empirically tested how laypeople interpret punishment's messages.
 The studies that have employed experimental methods to answer related questions, however, have largely focused on testing adults (Bilz, 2016; Ho, Cushman, Littman, & Austerweil, 2019; Okimoto & Wenzel, 2011; for an exception with children, see Bregant, Shaw, & Kinzler, 2016).
-The current work leveraged experimental methods to investigate how both children and adults reason about the impact of one particularly severe form of punishment (incarceration) on moral character.
-Specifically, we tested 6- to 8-year old children and adults in the same experimental paradigm.
+The current work leveraged experimental methods to investigate how both children and adults reason about the impact of one particularly severe punishment (incarceration) on moral character.
+Specifically, we tested 6- to 8-year-old children and adults in the same experimental paradigm.
 Testing elementary schoolers was important for two main reasons.
 First, testing children in this age range allowed us to extend, and compare our results with, previous work examining elementary schoolers' essentialism (e.g., Heiphetz, 2019; Hussak & Cimpian, 2019; Taylor et al., 2009) and, separately, their optimism (e.g., Boseovski, 2010).
 As mentioned in the section above, these separate bodies of scholarship suggest that both essentialist reasoning and optimism are high during the elementary school years.
 Thus, testing children in this age range allowed us to examine the extent to which children's optimism overwhelms their tendency to believe human characteristics such as "badness" are immutable.
-Second, past work suggests that 6- to 8-year-olds can reason and respond to questions about individuals who have been implicated in the criminal legal system (Bregant et al., 2016; Dunlea & Heiphetz, 2020; Dunlea, Wolle, & Heiphetz, in press).
-As such, we were able to ask children questions about individuals who received a relatively severe form of punishment (incarceration) that is specific to criminal legal system context and compare their inferences about such individuals with their inferences about people who received a relatively less severe form of punishment (time-out).
+Second, past work suggests that 6- to 8year-olds can reason and respond to questions about individuals who have been implicated in the criminal legal system (Bregant et al., 2016; Dunlea & Heiphetz, 2020; Dunlea, Wolle, & Heiphetz, 2020).
+As such, we were able to ask children questions about individuals who received a relatively severe form of punishment (incarceration) that is specific to the criminal legal system context and compare their inferences about such individuals with their inferences about people who received a relatively less severe form of punishment (timeout).